Linux: Copyright, trademark, and naming

+Naming

 Linus Torvalds had wanted to call his invention "Freax", a portmanteau of "free", "freak", and "x" (as an allusion to Unix).
 During the start of his work on the system, some of the project's makefiles included the name "Freax" for about half a year.
 Torvalds considered the name "Linux" but dismissed it as too egotistical.

 To facilitate development, the files were uploaded to the FTP server of FUNET in September 1991.
 Ari Lemmke, Torvalds' coworker at the Helsinki University of Technology (HUT) who was one of the volunteer administrators for the FTP server at the time, did not think that "Freax" was a good name, so he named the project "Linux" on the server without consulting Torvalds.
 Later, however, Torvalds consented to "Linux".

 According to a newsgroup post by Torvalds, the word "Linux" should be pronounced (/ˈlɪnʊks/ LIN-uuks) with a short 'i' as in 'print' and 'u' as in 'put'.
 To further demonstrate how the word "Linux" should be pronounced, he included an audio guide with the kernel source code.
 However, in this recording, he pronounces Linux as //ˈlinʊks// (LEEN-uuks) with a short but close front unrounded vowel, instead of a near-close near-front unrounded vowel as in his newsgroup post.